Search by Keyword

 In the advent of what was to become the “Hard Rock” genre of the 1970's, Paul decided that the medley's conclusion should have a heavy guitar sound.
 Following the late 60's trend, led by acts such as Jimi Hendrix, Cream, Mountain and Iron Butterfly, to site just a few examples, The Beatles laid down an intricate and well-rehearsed distorted electric guitar instrumental on July 23rd, 1969.

 At first, this concluding segment of the medley, simply entitled “Ending” at this point, only lasted one minute and twenty seconds, concluding with a sudden stop.
-If you imagine the released recording dramatically ending just before Paul's piano chords and final “and in the end” lyric, this will give you an idea of what The Beatles had in mind to conclude the medley at this point.
+If you imagine the released recording dramatically ending just before Paul's subtle piano chords, this will give you an idea of what The Beatles originally had in mind to conclude the medley at this point.
+Very quickly, though, Paul envisioned a more mature and thematic ending to the piece, which they tacked on to the end of the heavy-sounding recording they had made.

-It wasn't until sometime in August that Paul came up with one final lyrical idea to tack onto the end of “The End.”
+It wasn't until early August that Paul came up with one final lyrical idea to accompany the thematic conclusion to “The End.”
 Paul's book “Many Years From Now” states: “Shakespeare ended his acts with a rhyming couplet so that the audience would know they were over.
 I wanted it to end with a little meaningful couplet, so I followed the Bard and wrote a couplet.”
 John approved, as he stated in his 1980 Playboy interview: “It had a nice line in it – 'The love you take is equal to the love you make.'
 It was a very cosmic, philosophical line.
 It proves that if Paul wants to, he can think!”

 This brings the time of writing to July and August of 1969.
 Since John, when interviewed, gave full composer credit for the song to Paul, “The End” can be claimed entirely as a McCartney composition, he undoubtedly writing it in his St. John's Wood home in London.
 Paul, however, left a good amount of breathing space in the song for individual artistic expression for the rest of his bandmates, resulting in inventive guitar and drum solos.